 - 1. The Programme Director is responsible for ensuring the evaluation of education. - 2.
-Education is evaluated as follows: - a. course evaluation at the end of each education period students are asked to complete questionnaires on the courses followed during that period; - b. thesis and curriculum evaluation upon completing their thesis students are asked to complete a questionnaire in the Thesis Workflow on the thesis supervision and the education programme followed. - The Programme Director informs the School Council and the Programme Committees of the outcomes of the evaluation, the amendments made as a result of this and the effect of the actual amendments.
+Education is evaluated by students as follows: - a. course evaluation during and at the end of each education block students are asked via questionnaires and student representatives to provide feedback on the courses followed during that period; - b. thesis and curriculum evaluation upon completing their thesis students are asked to complete a questionnaire in the Thesis Workflow on the thesis supervision and the education programme followed. - 3.
+The Programme Director informs the School Council and the Programme Committees of the outcomes of the evaluation, the amendments made as a result of this and the effect of the actual amendments.
 The School Council and the Programme Committees will handle information regarding performance of individual lecturers confidentially.